airboxlab/rabbitmq-topic-authorization/README.md

 ## Limitations ##

-The plugin hooks into the `basic.publish`, `exchange.bind` and `queue.bind` pathes, so there could be a significant performance impact, especially when using external authentication mechanisms (e.G. ldap or http auth plugins).
+The plugin hooks into the `basic.publish`, `exchange.bind` and `queue.bind` paths, so there could be a significant performance impact, especially when using external authentication mechanisms (e.G. ldap or http auth plugins).
 It uses a channel-scoped cache to reduce latency.

 ## LICENSE ##